Isy89/LBF/docs/source/get_started.rst

 -------------

-LBFextract is compatible with GC correction methods like `GCparagon <https://github.com/BGSpiegl/GCparagon>`_ , which provides a fragmetn alignment tag for each read in the bam file describing the correction factor to be applied to each allignment fragment.
+LBFextract is compatible with GC correction methods like `GCparagon <https://github.com/BGSpiegl/GCparagon>`_ , which provides a fragment alignment tag for each read in the bam file describing the correction factor to be applied to each allignment fragment.
 Results of the GC correction can be appreciated in the following figure: